the2nake/portfolio/src/content/posts/2025_11_10-flip_fluid_simulation/index.md

 I tried to guide my approach with these ideas:

 - Make each simulation step as divorced as possible from its preceding/following steps
-- Try to limit calls to `malloc`, only using it for particles (particle count changes with different arrangements of cells)
+- Try to limit dynamic memory allocation (`malloc`) to particle data (particle count changes with different starting setups)
 - Use dual indices for cell data and single indices for other things

 That last bit turned out to be unwise.
 The rationale, at the time, was that "this is nice and consistent" :clown_face:.
-However, this divide led to *many* errors when converting between flow rate indices and cell indices.
+However, this divide led to **many** errors when converting between flow rate indices and cell indices.

 Another lesson learned.
 Mixing indexing schemes between coupled data is _not_ smart.